Coordinating Charitable Donations with Leontief Preferences: Introduction

 In \Cref{exm:2donors-4charities}, the equilibrium distribution $(300,300,300,100)$ also maximizes the minimum utility of all agents (\emph{egalitarian welfare}) subject to each donor only contributing to her approved charities.
-We show that this is true in general when weights are binary, and extends to an infinite class of welfare measures ``in between'' Nash welfare and egalitarian welfare.
+We show that this is true in general when weights are binary.
+This result extends to an infinite class of welfare measures ``in between'' Nash welfare and egalitarian welfare.
 Moreover, for the case of binary weights, we show that the equilibrium distribution coincides with the distribution that allocates individual contributions to approved charities such that the minimum contribution to charities is maximized lexicographically.
 This allows for simpler computation via linear programming.

 Based on existence and uniqueness, we can define the \emph{equilibrium distribution rule (\edr)}---the mechanism that returns the unique equilibrium distribution of a given profile.
+This rule gives rise to a second kind of game, a \emph{revelation game}, in which the strategy of each donor consists of her reported utility function and contribution, and the collective outcome is the corresponding equilibrium distribution.

-Our second set of results show that \edr exhibits remarkable axiomatic properties: \begin{itemize} \item \emph{Group-strategyproofness}: agents and coalitions thereof are never better off by misrepresenting their preferences, and are strictly better off by contributing more money, \item \emph{Preference-monotonicity}: the amount donated to a charity can only increase when agents increase their valuation for the charity, and \item \emph{Contribution-monotonicity}: the amount donated to a charity can only increase when agents increase their contributions. \end{itemize}
+Our second set of results shows that \edr{} exhibits remarkable axiomatic properties: \begin{itemize} \item \emph{Group-strategyproofness}: agents and coalitions thereof are never better off by misrepresenting their preferences and are strictly better off by contributing more money (\Cref{thm:strategyproof}).
+In particular, truthful reporting is a dominant strategy for all players in the revelation game.
+Moreover, as the equilibrium distribution maximizes Nash welfare, this game implements the Nash welfare function in dominant strategies.

+\item \emph{Preference-monotonicity}: the amount donated to a charity can only increase when agents increase their valuation for the charity. \item \emph{Contribution-monotonicity}: the amount donated to a charity can only increase when agents increase their contributions. \end{itemize}